fardog/mermaid-cli/README.md

   -v --verbose      Show logging
   --version         Print version and quit
 ```

+## Known Issues

+- SVG output currently does some replacement on text, as mermaid's output is
+  only appropriate for browsers.
+Text color and background color is not yet
+  replicated; please use PNGs for most purposes until this is resolved.
+- SVG output is decidedly non-standard.
+It works, but may cause issues in some
+  viewers.

 ## History

+- **v0.2.1**
+Makes things easier to read; makes 'verbose' do something

 - **v0.2.0**
 Pretty good PNG output, rudimentary SVG output